jorgeramirez/express-starterkit/README.md

 ## Relative requires

 The `create-symlink.js` script runs as a postinstall hook.
-It allow us to use the following pattern for relative requires within our project.
+It allows us to use the following pattern for relative requires within our project.

 ```javascript
 const User = require('@app/models/user');